rogerlew/usgs-pfdf/docs/api/data/landfire/url.rst

 .. py:module:: pfdf.data.landfire.url

-Functions that return URLs used to query the LANDFIRE LFPS API.
+Functions that return URLs used to query the `LANDFIRE LFPS API <https://lfps.usgs.gov/products>`_.
 Note that these functions do not actually query the API themselves - instead, they return URLs that can be used to implement such queries.

 .. list-table::